mcfreund/eg/bootstrapping-CIs-in-ggplot2/bootstrapped-confints-for-2d-scatterplot.md

 ## the problem

 As it typically goes, I’ll have two measures, **x** and **y**, and I’d like to assess their correlation.
-But these measures don’t seem to be ‘well-behaved’.
+But these measures aren’t well-behaved.
 For example, they might look heteroskedastic:

 ``` r
 library(ggplot2)